f-eighty7/devops_midterm_examination_project/LABREPORT.md

           event-type: deploy-gitea
 ```

-**3. Create an VM and pull the Gitea Docker image with cloud-config(plus SSL Certification with Certbot)**
+**3. Create an VM and pull the Gitea Docker image with cloud-config(plus Nginx configuration and SSL Certification with Certbot)**

 ```hcl
 terraform {